 What makes it stands out from its competitors is its stackable design.

-This is a really great solution which can potentially save you some space and simply looks very cool.
+This is a great solution which can potentially save you some space and simply looks very cool.

 The generator weights slightly less than 50 lbs and comes with a solid comfortable handle.
 Lifting it up and moving to a different place is not hard at all.